-The Company's assessment for the tax years 2019 to 2020 have not yet been finalised with the Secretariat General for Taxation at the Ministry of Finance.
-Management of the Company believe that additional taxes, if any in respect of open tax years, would not be significant to the Company's financial position as at 31 March 2022.
+The Company's assessment for the tax years 2019 to 2022 have not yet been finalised with the Secretariat General for Taxation at the Ministry of Finance.
+Management of the Company believe that additional taxes, if any in respect of open tax years, would not be significant to the Company's financial position as at 31 March 2023.

-19 Related party transactions
+Related party transactions

-The Company maintains balances with these related parties which arise in the normal course of business from the commercial transactions on mutually agreed terms.
-Outstanding balances at the reporting year end are unsecured and settlement occurs in cash.
+The Company maintains balances with the related parties which arise in the normal course of business from the commercial transactions on mutually agreed terms.
+Outstanding balances at the reporting period end are unsecured and settlement occurs in cash.

-No expenses have been recognised during the year for bad or doubtful debts in respect of amounts owed by related parties (31 March 2021: Nil and 31 December 2021: Nil).
+No expenses have been recognised during the period for bad or doubtful debts in respect of amounts owed by related parties 31 March 2023: Nil (31 March 2022: Nil and 31 December 2022: Nil).

-Sembcorp Oman First Investment Holding Co Ltd is shareholder with significant influence; whereas Sembcorp Salalah O&M Services Company LLC (SSOM) and Sembcorp Industries Limited (SIL) are an affiliate.
+Sembcorp Oman First Investment Holding Co Ltd is the shareholder with significant influence; whereas Sembcorp Salalah O&M Services Company LLC (SSOM) and Sembcorp Industries Limited (SIL) are affiliates.